No change in leadership, Nitish to remain captain: Sushil Modi

-Patna (Bihar) [India], Sept 11 (ANI): Amid talks of change in leadership in Bihar's ruling NDA, the BJP on Wednesday clarified that the Chief Minister Nitish Kumar will continue to lead the alliance in the next Assembly polls scheduled in 2020.
+Patna (Bihar), September 11 (ANI): Amid talk of change in leadership in ruling NDA in Bihar, the BJP on Wednesday said that Chief Minister Nitish Kumar will lead the alliance in the next Assembly polls.

-Deputy Chief Minister Sushil Kumar Modi took to Twitter to clarify party's position, days after senior BJP leader and former union minister Sanjay Paswan said Nitish Kumar should now step down as Chief Minister and make way for the BJP.
+Deputy Chief Minister Sushil Kumar Modi took to Twitter to clarify the party's position, days after senior BJP leader and former Union Minister Sanjay Paswan said Nitish Kumar should step down as Chief Minister to make way for the BJP.

-Assembly elections in the state are scheduled to be held in October-November 2020.
+He retweeted his tweet after confusion following reports that Modi had deleted the tweet.

-Paswan, also a member of the state legislative council, had earlier said the BJP entrusted him with the Chief Minister's post for 15 long years and now he should reciprocate the gesture.
+Assembly elections in the state are scheduled to be held in October-November next year.

-His remarks came after a poster war began between the Nitish Kumar-led Janata Dal-United and the opposition Rashtriya Janata Dal (RJD).
+Sanjay Paswan, also a member of the state legislative council, had earlier said the BJP entrusted Nitish Kumar with the Chief Minister's post for 15 long years and now he should reciprocate the gesture.

 The revised version of JD-U's poster came up with slogan "Kyon kare vichar, jab hain hi Nitish Kumar" (Why should we mull over, when there is Nitish Kumar).